 What should I do between my two yearly breastscreens?

 What is the difference between a screening mammogram (breastscreen) and a diagnostic mammogram?

-Go to our feedback page and send us your comments and feedback.
+Email email@example.com to send comments and feedback.

 Women over 40 with breast implants are eligible to have a breastscreen at a BreastScreen Queensland Service.
 Before you have your breastscreen you will be asked to sign an additional consent form.
 You should note though that breast implants will obscure some of the breast tissue, making it more difficult to detect small breast cancers.